 Additionally, you should have a formal plan in place for training employees on HR compliance topics.
 This might include an annual refresher on sexual harassment prevention or regular updates on changes to laws.

-Making sure HR policies are applied consistently and fairly across the organization is a core principle of HR.
+Making sure HR policies are applied consistently and fairly across the organization is a core principle of HR, and should be a focus of any HR compliance audit.
 Discrimination, harassment, and retaliation are prohibited by law.
 You need to have clear policies in place that explain what behavior is not tolerated in your workplace.
 These policies should be enforced consistently and fairly, regardless of an employee’s position or status in the company.
 If you don’t, your employees–and the government–will notice.

 Recruitment and Hiring Practices